-The risk of developing atherosclerosis increases if you skip breakfast, according to a new study published in the Journal of the American College of Cardiology.
+The risk of developing atherosclerosis increases if you skip breakfast, according to a study published in the Journal of the American College of Cardiology.
 Atherosclerosis is a thickening or hardening of the arteries caused by plaque buildup.
 It can lead to heart attack, peripheral artery disease, stroke and blood clots.

 But atherosclerosis is not the only health risk that comes with skipping breakfast.